 Who doesn’t enjoy a beautiful wintry scene?
-Cold hands and numb fingers make operating your DSLR a challenge.
+Cold hands and numb fingers make operating your camera a challenge.
 Read my winter photography tips and pick up a few pointers that might pay huge dividends.

 Why not just wear a pair of gloves?